Superconducting gap ratio from strange metal phase in the absence of quasiparticles: SP(M) singlet pairs and the microscopic model

-We have set the volume $\upsilon=1$ for simplification. $\hat{n}_i=\hat{n}_{i,\uparrow}+\hat{n}_{i,\downarrow}$ is the total electron number on site $i$. $\vec{S}_i=\frac{1}{2}c^\dag_i\vec{\sigma}c_i=\frac{1}{2}c^\dag_{i,\alpha}\sigma_{\alpha\beta}c_{i,\beta}$ is the spin operator, and $\vec{S}_i\cdot\vec{S}_j=\frac{1}{2}\vec{S}_{\alpha\beta,i}\vec{S}_{\beta\alpha,j}$. $\xi_q$ is the energy of the single particle which hoppings between the two sublattices as perturbations. $K$ satisfies
+We have set the volume $\upsilon=1$ for simplification. $\hat{n}_{\bm{i}}=\hat{n}_{\bm{i},\uparrow}+\hat{n}_{\bm{i},\downarrow}$ is the total electron number on site $\bm{i}$. $\vec{S}_{\bm{i}}=\frac{1}{2}c^\dag_{\bm{i}}\vec{\sigma}c_{\bm{i}}=\frac{1}{2}c^\dag_{\bm{i},\alpha}\sigma_{\alpha\beta}c_{\bm{i},\beta}$ is the spin operator, and $\vec{S}_{\bm{i}}\cdot\vec{S}_{\bm{j}}=\frac{1}{2}\vec{S}_{\alpha\beta,\bm{i}}\vec{S}_{\beta\alpha,\bm{j}}$. $\xi_q$ is the energy of the single particle which hoppings between the two sublattices as perturbations. $K$ satisfies

 Here $\omega_D$ is the Debye energy.
-The term with the coupling K takes a spin singlet pair of electrons on two diagonal sites $j,j+\hat{x}+\hat{y}$ of a plaquette to the two opposite diagonal sites $j+\hat{x},j+\hat{y}$ of the same plaquette.
-When $\tilde U=K=\pm J/2$, the interacting electron model in \cite{WCJYX} is equivalent to a tetrahedron model with three indices: the Sp(M) spin, the $x$ coordinate, and $y$ coordinate.
+The term with the coupling $K$ takes a spin singlet pair of electrons on two diagonal sites $\bm{j},\bm{j}+\hat{x}+\hat{y}$ of a plaquette to the two opposite diagonal sites $\bm{j}+\hat{x},\bm{j}+\hat{y}$ of the same plaquette.
+The perturbation with coefficient $K$ forms SP(M) spin singlet fermion pairings.
+Only when $\tilde U=K=\pm J/2$, the interacting electron model in \cite{WCJYX} is equivalent to a tetrahedron model with three indices: the SP(M) spin, the $x$ coordinate, and $y$ coordinate.

 where $g$ is the same order as the coupling $J$.
-The total symmetry of this model is $U(N_a)\times U(N_b)\times Sp(N_c)$.
+The total symmetry of this model is $U(N_a)\times U(N_b)\times SP(N_c)$.